 There's a lot of buzz surrounding DeFi cryptocurrencies right now and I'm going to give you a quick break down on what they are and their purpose.
-Since the beginning of 2020, DeFi (short for Decentralized Finance) became the hottest term and it's featured everywhere: news articles, youtube videos, social media posts... there's loads of … Continue reading These are the Top DeFi Projects (tokens & coins)
+DeFi is short for Decentralised Finance and it’s a pretty broad term, but the key thing is that most of the projects in this space try to recreate … Continue reading These are the Top 10 DeFi Projects (tokens & coins)

 It's no secret that this year has been the worst in a decade and possibly in a century as we will find out soon.
 The world is in a crisis, nearly every country has been hit hard by the virus pandemic and prolonged lockdowns combined with shut downs of many businesses is inevitably leading us … Continue reading Worldwide Economic Collapse: How to Protect Your Capital